ReganWalsh/pig-game/README.md

 ## *What I Learned:*

 * JavaScript syntax and structure.
+* Using JavaScript to interact with HTML and CSS properties.
 * Manipulate HTML classes to add/remove attributes (DOM Manipulation).
 * Manipulate HTML elements to add/remove display content and text content (DOM Manipulation).
 * Using Event Listeners To Listen For Particular User Input, That Implements The Game